mikaelbr/awesome-es2015-proxy/README.md

 # JavaScript Proxy

-For learning how to use JavaScript Proxy, or just to see what is possible.
+> :goat: For learning how to use [JavaScript Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), or just to see what is possible.
+The Proxy object was included in the ES2015 iteration of the standard and is available in all evergreen browsers and Node.js v6.
+Unfortunately as it is a big language semantic change, it cannot be polyfilled through transpilers such as Babel.

-## External Resources
+## Resources

 ### Presentations